shoeper/seafile-docs/README.md

 # Introduction

+> Note, the manual has been moved to https://download.seafile.com/published/seafile-manual/home.md

 Seafile is an open source cloud storage system with file encryption and group sharing.

 Collections of files are called libraries, and each library can be synced